vesoft-inc/nebula-docs/docs-2.0/nebula-studio/about-studio/st-ug-what-is-graph-studio.md

 - Docker-based.
 You can deploy Studio with Docker and connect it to Nebula Graph.
 For more information, see [Docker-based Studio](../deploy-connect/st-ug-deploy.md).
 - RPM-based.
 You can deploy Studio with RPM and connect it to Nebula Graph.
 For more information, see [RPM-based Studio](../deploy-connect/st-ug-deploy.md).
 - Tar-based.
 You can deploy Studio with tar and connect it to Nebula Graph.
 For more information, see [tar-based Studio](../deploy-connect/st-ug-deploy.md).
+- DEB-based.
+You can deploy Studio with DEB and connect it to Nebula Graph.
+For more information, see [DEB-based Studio](../deploy-connect/st-ug-deploy.md).
 - Helm-based.
 You can deploy Studio with Helm in the Kubernetes cluster and connect it to Nebula Graph.
 For more information, see [Helm-based Studio](../deploy-connect/st-ug-deploy-by-helm.md).

 <!--